ibm-cloud-docs/watsonx-ai-saas-automation/faq.md

 # FAQs for Watsonx AI SaaS deployable architecture
 {: #faqs}

-FAQs for Watsonx AI SaaS deployable architecture.
-To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).
+Review the FAQs for Watsonx AI SaaS deployable architecture.
+To view all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).
 {: shortdesc}

 ## What is the content of Watsonx AI SaaS deployable architecture?
 {: #what-is-da}
 {: faq}

-The Watsonx AI SaaS deployable architecture includes all the required services to setup the {{site.data.keyword.IBM_notm}} watsonx platform in an {{site.data.keyword.Bluemix_notm}} account: Cloud Object Storage, Watson Studio, and Watson Machine Learning.
+The Watsonx AI SaaS deployable architecture includes all the required services to setup the {{site.data.keyword.IBM_notm}} watsonx platform in an {{site.data.keyword.Bluemix_notm}} account.
+The required services include Cloud Object Storage, Watson Studio, and Watson Machine Learning.
 It can optionally install watsonx.governance, watsonx Assistant, and Watson Discovery services.

 ## What is the {{site.data.keyword.IBM_notm}} watsonx admin?
 {: #what-is-iac}
 {: faq}

 The {{site.data.keyword.Bluemix_notm}} watsonx admin is a physical user, for example, an AI Researcher or Data Scientist.
 You can automatically setup access to the {{site.data.keyword.IBM_notm}} watsonx platform that's installed using the Watsonx AI SaaS deployable architecture for this user.
 The deployable architecture not only intalls the required services, it also creates an {{site.data.keyword.IBM_notm}} watsonx project granting admin access to an {{site.data.keyword.Bluemix_notm}} user.
 So, it setup a ready-to-use {{site.data.keyword.Bluemix_notm}} watsonx platform drastically reducing any manual steps.

 ## What is an {{site.data.keyword.IBM_notm}} watsonx project?
 {: #what-is-compatible}